phaustin/quantecon-example/book/docs/getting_started.md

 ### Editing and Execution

-If you come across code saved in a `*.py` file, you\'ll need to consider the following questions:
+If you come across code saved in a `*.py` file, you'll need to consider the following questions:

 1.  how should you execute it?